 The third question you want to ask is, “Looking at my home, what impediments do you see in selling my property?
-Are there any improvements that you think that can be done to help us move it and sell it more quickly?
-And improvements to make more money off of it?”
+Are there any improvements that you think that can be done to help us move it and sell it more quickly?”

 The fourth question is something people don’t think to ask…